Molagg92/CapstonePage/README.md

 ==================================\

 `6:40` bACK AT MY COMPUTER, GONNA KEEP RADING. i GUESS I HACE SOME Sves inthe chamber that I didnt commit. will commit now.

+`7:30` : watching youtube videos / reading along. been kind of a slow morning.
+My head is filled with rage.